eadsjr/pgdoc/doc/TO_DO_LIST.md

 TO DO: Verify and flesh out: Once you are logged in you should see a prompt that looks something like this:
 TO DO: Console.log("") the above message, instructions and then exit only when script is run directly in node.
 TO DO: docs/CONTRIBUTING.md: Add links to GitHub's instructions on how to submit a pull request

+IMPORTANT
+TO DO: Add type check prior to stringifying strings?
+TO DO: function specific Options implementation
+TO DO: update function header comments
+NOPE: TO DO: Store should have consistent behavior.
+Always return list or error.
+TO DO: Store should have consistent behavior.
+Always return an object or error.
+TO DO: Retrieve should have consistent behavior.
+Always return a list or error.
+TO DO: Delete() updated to return object
+TO DO: convert entire interface to return an object, and previous values stored in a standard member of that object, like .doc.
+PS: Not including requestID()
+TO DO: Make sure { error: false } gets passed whenever needed.
+TO DO: Make sure rv.error = false is set whenever needed.
+TO DO: MaxExceeded Error

 </pre>

 # REJECT List